danchev/ai-desktop/CONTRIBUTING.md

 ---

-Thank you for helping improve Ollama Desktop!
+Thank you for helping improve AI Desktop!